Chapter 33 : Stunned

 “You were out for an hour.
 The Ministry’s very own Sleeping Beauty.”
-The Healer drawled sarcastically, and I scowled at his sardonic tone.
+The Healer drawled somewhat derisively, and I scowled at his sardonic tone.

 “Does that make you my Fairy Godmother?”

 Scorpius’ dad.
-I should have known; they resemble each other closely, both having the ability to blind people with their scalp and all.
+I should have known; they resemble each other closely, both having the ability to blind people with their scalps and all.
 I took his hand.
 “Agatha Bennett.”